Ovoda/Ovoda/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ft_containers (Containers from C++ STL)
-- 🌱 I’m currently learning C++, NestJs & ReactJS
+- 🌱 I’m currently working with NestJs & ReactJS
 - 💬 Ask me about anything
 - 📫 How to reach me: calide-n@student.42.fr